tuowangpyp/type-prog-ws/README.md

 ## Bool Exercises

-The first set of exercises covers the `Bool` type shown during the introductory talk.
+The first set of exercises covers the `BoolType` type shown during the introductory talk.

 ### bool-1

 Invoke `git checkout bool-1` to grab the first exercise.
 Run `sbt test:compile` and you will see it fails to compile.
-You will see that there is an incomplete implementation of `Bool` in `src/main/scala/com.joescii.typeprog/Bool.scala`.
+You will see that there is an incomplete implementation of `Bool` in `src/main/scala/com.joescii.typeprog/Bool.scala` (We're dropping `Type` from the name since that was to emphasize the similarities to the value-level dual).
 Open `src/test/scala/com.joescii.typeprog/Bool1Specs.scala` and you will see it expects `Not` and `Or` types to be defined correctly.
 Update `Bool` to make the compiler happy!